giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

   values: ... # base64 encoded connector config
 ```

-The format of the `connector config` content can look different depending on the oidc provider you want to use.
+The format of the `connector config` content can look different depending on the OpenID Connect provider you want to use.
 Some examples can be found below.
 Details on all connectors and their respective configuration is available in the [Dex documentation](https://dexidp.io/docs/connectors/).

 {{< tabs >}}